Insurance for Construction Companies and Contractors

 General liability insurance

-Contractors and construction businesses pay on average $69 per month, or $825 per year, for general liability insurance.
+Construction businesses and contractors pay an average of $80 per month, or $960 annually, for general liability insurance.

-Among construction businesses and contractors that purchase general liability insurance with Insureon, 24% pay less than $600 per year and 48% pay between $600 and $1,200 per year.
+The cost of general liability insurance depends on your risk of a customer lawsuit.
+Among construction businesses and contractors that purchase general liability insurance with Insureon, 20% pay less than $50 per month and 61% pay less than $100 per month.

-Cost of general liability insurance for construction and contracting businesses.
+Average monthly costs of general liability insurance for construction companies and contractors.

-How do policy limits affect general liability insurance cost?
+Policy limits affect the cost of general liability insurance

-Policy limits determine how much your insurer will pay on covered claims.
-A per-occurrence limit is the maximum your insurer will pay for a single incident, while an aggregate limit is the maximum your insurer will pay on any claims during your policy period, typically one year.
+Policy limits are the maximum amounts your insurance company will pay for covered claims.
+The per-occurrence limit is the maximum your insurer will pay for a single incident, while the aggregate limit is the maximum your insurer will pay on any claims during your policy period, typically one year.
 Higher limits cost more – and provide better coverage.

 Learn how to save money on your policy, which coverage limits to choose, and more on Insureon's general liability insurance cost analysis page.